merjemmm/ny_air_quality/README.md

 ## Research Question 2

 Is the average Fine Particle values decreasing for all of New York?
-Knowing PM2.5 correlated with time, is there a specific trend that is presen tin the data.
+Knowing PM2.5 correlated with time, is there a specific trend that is present in the data.

 ### Methodology and Findings